BearBoss-Zheng/SpringInAction6_Note/Spring.md

 ==DECLARING MESSAGE LISTENERS==

+Now let’s see how a ==push model== works by declaring a JMS listener.

 Unlike the pull model, where an explicit call to `receive()` or `receiveAndConvert()` was required to receive a message, a message listener is a passive component that’s idle until a message arrives.

 To create a message listener that reacts to JMS messages, you simply annotate a method in a component with `@JmsListener`.